WASdev/azure.websphere-traditional.image/docs/howto-update-image.md

 1. On the next page, select the one and only plan.
 1. On the next page, in the left navigation panel, select **Technical configuration**.
 1. In the **VM Images** section, you should see a row whose **Image version** column is the same as the value of `imageVersionNumber` you entered previously **for IHS and for tWAS ND**.
 If you do not see this value, troubleshoot and resolve the problem with guidance from the section on **The manual process** before proceeding.
-1. The previously run workflow will have updated the technical configuration. export Go to the bottom of the page and select **Review and publish**.
+1. The previously run workflow will have updated the technical configuration.
+Go to the bottom of the page and select **Review and publish**.
 1. On the next page, in the text area, paste the URL to the successful GitHub Actions workflow from the preceding section.
 1. Select **Publish**.
 1. This should take you back to the Offer overview page, but the progress bar will now be partially filled in.